datastreamapp/api-docs/docs/README.md

 ```

 ## Errors
+### 408 or 504 Timeout
+This means your request was too complicated and was unable to complete within 30sec.
+Lowering `$top` and/or adding in narrower filtering should resolve this issue.

 ### 413 Payload Too Large
 This means your request result was too large.
 Lowering `$top` or only requesting the values you need should resolve this issue.

-### 408 or 504 Timeout
-This means your request was too complicated and was unable to complete within 30sec.
-Lowering `$top` and/or adding in narrower filtering should resolve this issue.
+### 429 Too Many Requests
+This status code indicates that the client has sent too many requests in a given amount of time.
+To resolve this issue, rate limit yourself (2 reqs/sec) and don't make requests in parallel.

 ## Disclaimer
 We are currently in a Beta, changes will happen.
 We will do our best effort to keep you informed of any breaking changes.